SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

      ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudflare_ns_change.png)

-   Note that the old nameservers may still be cached for other users, including your local machine.
-You can, optionally, check the nameservers that your machine sees using `dig NS`:
+   Note that (as the above screen mentions) the old nameservers may still be cached in the Internet and will take time to update.
+You can check the nameservers that a machine sees using `dig NS`:

     ```
     dig NS myexample.com